dalesgit/wiki-vim/pages/Epiphany 7 final.md

 But that's just Chesterton.
 It's not like Jesus said it.

+## True authority

 Asking the right questions will tell us what is worthwhile and what is not.
 We will discover what is our true authority if **we ask the right questions**.

----

 Early Christians wrote a centuries-long-history of having the Roman empire imprison them, execute them, banish them.
 It took over 3 centuries for Christians to become friends with the empire.
 Something about those Christians.
 Their reputation was that they took care of widows and orphans.
 They refused to be soldiers for the empire.
 They wouldn't lavish praise on the people and practices that **everybody** flocked to at the Coliseum and such.